State pot rollouts lag amid court challenges, legislative wrangling after voters backed legalization in 2020

 DETROIT RESTAURANT SAYS GUESTS WHO SMELL LIKE MARIJUANA AREN'T WELCOME

-The State House passed a Noem-backed bill to delay the implementation of the medical program, which per the ballot measure is set to start in the summer, according to the Argus Leader.
+The state House passed a Noem-backed bill to delay the implementation of the medical program, which per the ballot measure is set to start in the summer, according to the Argus Leader.

-But the state Senate aimed to pare back the House bill, which caused a standoff and later resulted in the bill to delay implementation simply dying, the Argus Leader reported.
+But the state Senate aimed to pare back the House bill, which caused a standoff and later resulted in the effort to delay implementation simply dying, the Argus Leader reported.
 That means the state will have to get its medical marijuana program ready by July 1.

 "We've seen instances where political leaders or civic leaders, instead of following what their citizens have voted for, positive cannabis regulations, they're trying to find other technical or tactical ways of preventing the cannabis regulation or the bills that were passed by the citizens to actually be implemented and taken into effect," said Ryan Hale, chief sales officer at Operational Security Solutions (OSS).
 OSS provides security and compliance services, including secure trucks to transport cash, to marijuana-related businesses.